Codecademy/docs/content/general/concepts/github/github.md

 ## Github Pages

-Github pages is a service GH offers that will host static websites for free with an unlimited amount of vists.
-It automaticly has encryption with HTTPS.
-GH pages also supports cutsom domains.
+[Github Pages](https://pages.github.com/) is a service offered by GH for hosting static websites for free with an unlimited amount of visits.
+It automatically has encryption with HTTPS.
+GitHub Pages also supports custom domains.